jcoronelcortes/perform-2023-hotday/Automate-Integrate-OpenTelemetry/content/03_python_metrics/05_alert_creation/index.md

 Here we look at ad-hock anlysis of metrics connected to our python service and creating alerts on our metrics.

 1. Trigger Davis Exploritory Analysis
-1. Create alerts using auto-adaptive and seasonal baselines
+1. Create alerts using auto-adaptive baselines

 ---